stevepurdie/saap-docs/content/for-developers/plan-your-deployment.md

 Evaluate the application to identify external service credentials, internal configuration files, certificates required for proper function.
 You will need to provision appropriate resource `(configmaps or secrets)` on the cluster depending on whether the information.

 ### What files and directories are used by the application ?
 Evaluate what configurations are provided as files.
 For each file or directory, determine whether the content is static, configuration, or dynamic.
-You can use mount `persistent volumes`, `configmaps` and `secrets` as files to containers filesystem.
+You can use mount `persistent volumes`, `configmaps` and `secrets` as files to containers filesystem depending on requirements.

 ### Do you want to restrict access in/out from your app ?
 Evaluate if you want to restrict ingress/egress for your application.
 You'll use network policies for implementing this.

 ## Understanding Kubernetes objects for apps

+You can define many objects in Kubernetes for various use.

+### What is a Pod ?
+Pod is the smallest unit in Kubernetes and it runs one or more containers with shared network and filesystem.
+Typically, pod will contain a single container, but other containers can be run for assistance such as container syncing static files from remote source, containers reading logs from a shared volume and transferring them into a log aggregation system.

+### What type of Kubernetes objects can I make for my app?

+### What if I want my app configuration to use variables?
+How do I add these variables to the YAML?

+### How can I make sure that my app has the correct resources?

+### How can I add capabilities to my app configuration?

+### How can I increase the availability of my app?

+### How can I scale my app?

+### How can I update my app ?

+### How can I automate my app deployment?

+### How can I expose my application ?
+Setting up service discovery